How do I obtain tickets to a Broadway In Chicago show?

 What are the provisions for hearing impaired patrons?

 Assisted listening devices are available at no charge to patrons and may be secured from the House Manager and must be secured with a driver’s license.
 A schedule of performances that will be interpreted for the Deaf and Hard of Hearing is available by calling (312) 977-1700, menu option #5 (TTY: (800) 359-2525).
-For more information on Broadway In Chicago’s provisions for patrons with accessible needs, you may also visit our Accessible Seating page.
+For more information on Broadway In Chicago’s provisions for patrons with accessible needs, you may also visit our Accessible Information page.

 What are the provisions for patrons with accessible seating needs?

 Please call (312) 977-1700 and choose menu option #5 (TTY: (800) 359-2525) to inquire about accessible seats.
-For more information on Broadway In Chicago’s provisions for patrons with accessible needs, you may also visit our Accessible Seating page.
+For more information on Broadway In Chicago’s provisions for patrons with accessible needs, you may also visit our Accessible Information page.

 What if I arrive late for a show?

 All shows begin promptly at the time indicated on your ticket.
 Any patron who arrives late, or leaves the auditorium during the performance, will be seated at the discretion of the Management.
 Patrons are urged to remain seated while the performance is in progress.
 Broadway In Chicago reserves the right, without the refund of any portion of the ticket purchase price, to refuse admission to or eject any person whose conduct is deemed to be disorderly or who fails to comply with these or other Broadway In Chicago policies.

 Is there an emergency phone number at which I can be reached during the performance?